metaclass-nl/tutorial-api-platform/README.md

 [the same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter1-api) to get a nicely rendered version of its readme.
 When you are finished with the instructions you commit your changes and check out chapter1-react, select it in your browser as well, etc. Then follows chapter2-api, chapter2-react etc.
+Of course if you only want to do the api branches you can skip the react ones.

 But you can start with any branch by checking it out and following its instructions.
 However, if you skip a chapter you need to restart docker-compose